dabedin/ai-de-camp/README.md

 ## aidecamp-console

-See the [prompt](aidecamp-console/) for the first console test leveraging (Semantic Kernel)[https://learn.microsoft.com/en-us/semantic-kernel/overview/].
+See the [prompt](aidecamp-console/) for the first console test leveraging [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/).

 Implemented a simple console application to test the Semantic Kernel approach to the scenario.
 A test image is passed with the user prompt to a GPT-4o model, the [prompt](aidecamp-console/Prompts/HandleCombat/) is configured as a file base plugin.